When it comes to doing makeup, nothing is more intimidating than eyeshadow.

 I love the single shadow right up to the brows, and clean fresh skin everywhere else.
 (But maybe you have to be a supermodel like Barbara to pull off this particular hue, a combo of the oranges from L'Oréal Paris Colour Riche Eyeshadow in Hollywood Icon and What Happens in Vegas!)

-Eyeshadow Mistake #9: It Isn't Balanced With the Rest of Your Makeup.
+Not Balanced With the Rest of Your Makeup

 The last point I wanted to make about eyeshadow is that no matter what, it needs to be considered in relation to the rest of your makeup, hair and even outfit.